Leadership in Trenton, Washington, D.C., and Beyond

 The Public Leadership Education Network – Seminar in Washington, D.C.

 For four decades, PLEN Douglass in D.C. has sent hundreds of Douglass students to Washington, D.C. to explore careers in policy and connect with women leaders.
 PLEN seminars, hosted by PLEN’s national headquarters in the nation’s capital, enhance class work and curriculum by giving students access to female leaders making and influencing public policy at the highest levels: in Congress, the courts, federal agencies, the private sector, policy research and advocacy organizations, and the media.
 Throughout seven seminars over the course of the year, students are introduced to role models, career paths, and skills trainings before they enter the workforce.
 More information about the seminars is available here.
 Applications for DRC students are due to the PLEN Coordinator seven weeks before the start of the seminar (see schedule below).
+For more information on the seminars themselves, hosted by PLEN HQ in Washington, D.C., please click here.

 Women, Law and Legal Advocacy